-A solution is to provide tailor-made washing facilities which could be more closely associated with the prayer room - e.g. completely separate from toilet areas.
+A solution is to provide tailor-made washing facilities which could be more closely associated with the prayer room - e.g. completely separate from toilet areas, which is a highly recommended approach if space can be made available.

 6.1.3 The Water